 The Mighty Hood was not, as some believe, named specifically after Sir Horace Hood who died at Jutland.
 Neither was she named specifically after the late 1880s First Sea Lord Sir Arthur Hood of Avalon.
-She was in fact, officially named for the first of the great naval Hoods, 1st Viscount Hood of Whitley (Lord Samuel Hood).
-Of course, it could also be argued that as an "Admiral" class vessel, she was named after all three Hood admirals.
+She was in fact, (officially at least) named for the first of the great naval Hoods, 1st Viscount Hood of Whitley (Lord Samuel Hood).
+This fact is verified by the names of her cancelled sister ships (all of whom were named for famous admirals of the 1700s).
+Of course, it is true that the battle cruiser was christened by the widow of Sir Horace Hood and used the bell of the previous H.M.S.
+Hood.
+So, it could also be argued that as an "Admiral" class vessel, she was named after all three Hood admirals.
 It can also be argued that she was named after the family due its many excellent naval officers and their contributions.

 The family continues to thrive.
 There have been eight Viscounts Hood to date.
 These are as follows:

 - Henry Hood, 2nd Viscount Hood (1753-1836)

 - Samuel Hood-Tibbits, 3rd Viscount Hood (1808-1846)

 - Francis Wheler Hood, 4th Viscount Hood (1838-1907)